 Loggerhead conservation is also dependent on reproductive success, particularly during the nesting phase.
 Few nesting events occur along Maryland’s Atlantic coast since most loggerheads choose beaches in warm temperate and tropical/subtropical waters from North Carolina southward (Plotkin & Spotila 2002, Witt et al. 2010).
 However, climate change may affect nesting range and breeding timing, with a northward shift and earlier and possibly shorter incubation period (Weishampel et al. 2004).
-Our second objective is to identify suitable beaches along the Maryland Atlantic coast in the event that climate change pushes loggerhead nesting range northward.
+Our second objective was to identify suitable beaches along the Maryland Atlantic coast in the event that climate change pushes loggerhead nesting range northward.

 Parameters of currently used loggerhead nesting grounds can be used to identify potential Maryland nesting sites.
 These factors are often complex and may not be easily detected with remote sensing technologies.
 High luminosity and development have been shown to decrease nesting, as these factors may interrupt the female and hatchlings’ navigational ability to and from the ocean (Kaska et al. 2010).
 Beach specific factors such as natural or anthropogenic barriers and substrate parameters are crucial factors to nesting behaviors and hatchling success (Witherington et al. 2011; Salmon et al. 1995, Rumbold et al. 2001).
 However, more spatially-explicit factors such as topography and land use also play a role.
 These factors were thus the focus of the nesting suitability study along Maryland’s coastline.
 Loggerheads have been found to next approximately 1 meter above the splash zone of the high tide to avoid inundation and erosion of nests (Katselidis et al. 2014) and are limited the upland portion of the beach, which includes dune toes, cliffs, or natural/manmade barriers (Fish et al. 2004).
 Slope is another determining factor of loggerhead nest selection.
 In general, females tend to prefer a gradual approach to shore.
-Once on shore, they will crawl over an initial high-slope area (which may be indicative of greater elevation to avoid inundation and erosion) but then prefer lower slopes below 16° (Wood & Bjorndal 2000, Provancha & Ehrhart 1987, Garmestani et al. 2000).
+Once on shore, they will crawl over an initial high-slope area (which may be indicative of greater elevation to avoid inundation and erosion), but then prefer lower slopes below 16° (Wood & Bjorndal 2000, Provancha & Ehrhart 1987, Garmestani et al. 2000).

 The sex of the loggerhead hatchlings is determined by incubating temperature, with warmer temperatures favoring females.
 Along the Atlantic Coast, the temperature that produces 50% males and females in a clutch is 29°C (Mrosovsky 1987).
 Females in the lower portions of their breeding range may lay female-dominant nests which can have severe ramifications on reproduction.
 Although female loggerheads exhibit high nest site fidelity and usually return to the same nesting grounds as they hatched (Encalada et al. 1998), natural selection may act on individuals to shift their nesting grounds northwards.

-Our third objective uses climate models derived from the IPCC4 climate scenarios in 25, 50, and 100 years for two purposes; 1) to forecast future trends in stranding events if strandings are related to SST and 2) to identify potential beaches that would be suitable nesting grounds for future loggerheads.
+Our third objective used climate models derived from the IPCC4 climate scenarios in 25, 50, and 100 years for two purposes; 1) to forecast future trends in stranding events if strandings are related to SST and 2) to identify potential beaches that would be suitable nesting grounds for future loggerheads.
 Although warmer temperatures may attract loggerheads to coastal Maryland, sea level rise will impact the amount of available beach and suitable nesting habitat.
 Our end-user, the MD DNR, will use the suitable habitat that is least affected by sea level rise to monitor in the future and to prevent anthropogenic activities and developments from disturbing the area.
 This protection prepares for changes in our climate to prevent future population declines in this sensitive species.

 III.
 Methodology